-You may be eligible for a dependency allowance of $15 weekly for each child that you are the whole or main support and who are under 18 years old, or under 21 years old and a full-time student, or who is mentally or physically handicapped of any age.
+You may be eligible for a dependency allowance of $15 weekly for each child for whom you are the whole or main support and who is under 18 years old, or under 21 years old and a full-time student, or who is mentally or physically handicapped of any age.
 Total dependency allowances may not exceed five dependents ($75) or may never exceed your weekly benefit amount.
 Your spouse may also qualify for a dependency allowance in certain circumstances as well.

 When and how will I be paid?

 Connecticut gives unemployment insurance benefit recipients two options to receive a payment.
 You can choose to either receive payments via direct deposit into your existing checking or savings account, or you can collect benefits through the use of a debit card that is issued to you.
-Go here and click on “Manage Your Unemployment Claim and File your Weekly Claims”, then go to “Select/Modify Payment Option.”
+Log into your account click on “Manage Your Unemployment Claim and File your Weekly Claims,” then go to “Select/Modify Payment Option.”

 If you select Direct Deposit as your option, it will take about two business days to process your deposit after you file your weekly claim.